Codeintuition vs HackerRank: Learning vs Testing

 HackerRank works exactly as intended for what it is.
 Companies need a way to filter candidates quickly, and HackerRank provides that.
 But when engineers treat a screening platform as a preparation platform, the mismatch shows up in interviews.
 Practising being tested doesn't produce the same growth as practising the skill being tested.

+What separates these platforms has nothing to do with problem quality.
+It's about what happens before you ever attempt a problem.
 On Codeintuition, before you see a problem that requires tracking state during array traversal, you've already worked through three phases for that pattern.

 HackerRank's loop is different.
 You attempt the problem, you get a score, you collect a badge.
 That loop checks whether you already have the skill.
 Codeintuition's sequence builds the skill before it gets tested.